HaoranLiHelsinki/Python/README.md

 NOTE:

 No special instruction about the dependencies, since all imported modules are very commonly used.
-Before running it, edit Path_folder as the folder address where your CALIPSO data are saved in.
+Before running it, name Path_folder as the folder address where your CALIPSO data are saved in.

 The author just started using Python, please do not be suprised by very basic programming style.